CreepsterLGC/Core/README.md

 Bugs:
 ---
 If you found a bug you can contact me at anytime on GitHub, SpongePowered or you can use the [official thread](https://forums.spongepowered.org/t/core-v1-8-2b-kick-ban-mute-teleport-homes-warps-spawns-time-weather-and-much-more/9152) and report your bug in the comment section.
+Don't forget to leave a link for your server log as the log is needed to identify the exact line where it's causing the error.

 Wiki:
 ---